Danchi: Aging buildings

 Many danchi were built in the 1950s through 1970s with building codes and seismic standards of that time.
 Buildings from those periods are considered outdated and often have various accessibility issues.

 While most danchi have gone through seismic retrofit to meet the current seismic standards, many danchi are being demolished and rebuilt since the 2000s to modernize and bring the buildings up to current codes, improve accessibility and to attract younger families.

 Public perception

-Early danchi interior photoed in 1992.
+Early danchi interior photographed in 1992.
 Negative issues with early danchi have led to the term falling out of favor.

 Although the name danchi evoked the image of modern housing at the time they were built in the 1960s, today the name is associated with poverty, aging population and outdated post-war buildings offering minimum amenities to their occupants.

 Modern "danchi" built in recent years are no longer branded as a danchi due to the negative image of this name.

+Regeneration

+The UR is currently implementing renovations in certain danchis through unit refurbishments, and starting community engagement programs.
+There is a large motivation to cater towards a young, incoming population.
+Other programs that are being administered are DIY workshops where residents learn how to repair a danchi apartment.
+Additionally, in an UR meeting, regeneration policies were established such as administering bases for activities for residents.